rkuhn/akka-typed-session/README.md

 The result is that the whole program only compiles if the process performs all the required externally visible effects in the right order.
 If a step is forgotten or duplicated then the `vetProtocol` invocation will raise a type error.

+## Legal

+See the LICENSE file for details on licensing and CONTRIBUTING for the contributor’s guide.

+Copyright 2017 Roland Kuhn